Drimiteros/Da-Chess/README.md

 # Da-Chess
-A basic, in the works, chess game made in C++ and SFML 2.6.0
+My attempt on a basic, in the works, chess game made in C++ and SFML 2.6.0!

 ---
 ### ✅ Features